How to Respond to Google Business Reviews:

 Your responses to Google reviews can have just as much of an impact as the reviews themselves.
 Learn how to reply to positive feedback, what to say to unhappy customers, and how to resolve difficult situations.

-Why Do I Need to Respond to My Google Reviews?
+Why Do I Need to Respond to My Google Business Reviews?

 Customer reviews can seriously impact your business reputation and customers’ decisions.
 While you cannot control what other people post online about your business, you can control the impact these reviews have on your business, simply by responding to them.
 Read on to learn how to respond to reviews on Google, and what to say specifically for positive and negative reviews.

-Why Can’t I Respond to My Google Reviews?
+Why Can’t I Respond to My Google Customer Reviews?

-How Exactly Do I Respond to Google Reviews?
+How Exactly Do I Respond to Google Business Reviews?

 We’re going to cover the dos and don’ts of your actual responses later on, but first you need to know how to get to that response window where you can type out and submit your reply.
 There are three ways to do this: